def1ant1/RusticUI/crates/mui-joy/README.md

 # mui-joy

 Rust-first bindings for the Joy UI design language.
-The crate mirrors the structure of Material UI while exposing Joy-specific tokens such as neutral and danger palettes, radius controls, and focus outlines.
+The crate mirrors the structure of Material UI while exposing Joy-specific tokens such as neutral, danger, success, warning, and info palettes plus radius controls and focus outlines.
 Every prop definition is framework agnostic so Yew, Leptos, Dioxus, and Sycamore adapters share the same API surface and analytics hooks.

 ## Installation